How to Find Preforeclosures in 10 Ways for Agents & Investors

 10. Real Estate Agents

 In addition, real estate agents can locate a preforeclosure listing, arrange any necessary meetings, and competently negotiate on your behalf.
 However, you must pay your agent to cover their commission, making the preforeclosure listing more expensive.
-Plus, you will also spend most of your time working to your agent’s schedule.
+Plus, you will spend most of your time working to your agent’s schedule.

 Pros & Cons of Preforeclosure Leads